Dr Daniele Cagnazzi

 Master (University of Bologna)

-Daniele is a conservation biologist focused on assessing anthropogenic impact on marine megafauna with particular emphasis but not limited to marine mammals.
+Daniele is a conservation biologist focused on assessing the anthropogenic impact on marine megafauna with particular emphasis but not limited to marine mammals.
 Daniele is especially interested in investigating the effect of human disturbance on population dynamics and survival.
-Daniele is founder of "The Capricorn Cetaceans Project", a large multidisciplinary project which investigates the population viability, genetic population structure and toxicology status of Australian humpback and snubfin dolphins in the Great Barrier Reef.
-Ongoing projects on marine mammals include studies on the taxonomy of spinner dolphins in Australia, population dynamics bottlenose dolphins in northern New South Wales and energetic expenditure in humpback whales.
-Daniele is also investigating bioaccumulation and effects of anthropogenic contaminants and plastics in elasmobranchs and marine turtles in northern New South Wales.
+Daniele is the founder of "The Capricorn Cetaceans Project", a large multidisciplinary project which investigates the population viability, genetic population structure and toxicology status of Australian humpback and snubfin dolphins in the Great Barrier Reef.
+Ongoing projects on marine mammals include studies on the taxonomy of spinner dolphins in Australia, population dynamics of bottlenose dolphins in northern New South Wales and energetic expenditure in humpback whales.
+Daniele is also investigating bioaccumulation and the effects of anthropogenic contaminants and plastics in elasmobranchs and marine turtles in northern New South Wales.